-As with the other counties of Central Texas, much of the population growth during the post-Civil War eras came from Europe, with a massive influx of German, Czech, and Swedish, many entering through the now vanished port at Indianola.
+As with the other counties of Central Texas, much of the population growth during the post-Civil War eras came from Europe, with a massive influx of Germans, Czechs, and Swedes, many entering through the now vanished port at Indianola.
 By 1890, the county had a population of more than 36,000, about half of whom lived in Austin.
 This number was again augmented by another large influx that came from Mexico as a result of the political unrest there during the early 20th century.

 Crop diversity also increased, with cotton being the major crop until soil depletion reduced its output.
 Although cotton and corn remain important crops, others, such as sorghum, small grains, pecans, and nursery crops, have increased in importance.
 And cattle and sheep ranching and hog farming now have taken over much of the former farmlands.